beapplied/pairing-exercise-2020/README.md

 > This was thrown together stupidly quickly so there are some little gotchas (feel free to add more to
 > this list if you find them):
 >
+> -   The backend always needs to be started before the frontend or both apps will try to compete for the same port and not tell you.
+>
 > -   the sqlite database is fine but you can't have it open in a db browser while using it (which makes sense as it's a file) - theres
 > probs a fix but I couldn't find it quickly (as an aside if you do want
 > to peek inside your sqlite db I recommend